microsoft/playwright-test/README.md

 test.runWith(new WebKitEnv(options), { tag: 'webkit' });
 ```

-### Run the test
+### Running tests

-Tests can be run in single or multiple browsers, in parallel or sequentially.
+Tests can be run in a single or multiple browsers, in parallel or sequentially.

 ```sh
 # Run all tests across Chromium, Firefox and WebKit